 Take things indoors

-Sometimes, warm weather simply isn’t bearable for an all-day event.
+Sometimes, warm weather simply isn’t bearable for an all-day outdoor summer event.
 If this is the case, know that it’s okay to move things indoors and have a backup plan.

 Similar to Pike’s recommendation, Kimberly Sisti, owner, lead florist, and planner at SISTI & CO, shares, “If the high temperature threatens guest enjoyment, consider moving one part of your wedding indoors.
 Depending on the time, ceremony and cocktail hour often happen while the sun is still up.
 If it’s not possible to shade your ceremony area, consider moving cocktail hour to a colder spot so your guests will have some respite from the heat.”

-With health and safety on the line, couples need to communicate with their guests regarding the weather and how they can adequately prepare.
+With health and safety on the line, couples need to communicate with their guests regarding the weather and how they can adequately prepare for an outdoor summer event.
 As a wedding professional, meet with your clients to discuss additional options should the weather derail any original plans?

 “To prepare your guests, communicate honestly and upfront with them on your wedding website,” says Blessinger.
 “Let them know your celebration will be outdoors, and you recommend cool weather clothes, wearing sunscreen, and drinking lots of water.”